 NHSCA uses an online application system, Submittable.
 Instructions for Submittable are available here and on the AIH Artist Directory webpage.
+NHSCA cannot accept applications transmitted by facsimile (FAX) or e-mail and is not responsible for uncompleted online applications or paper applications lost in transit.
 Errors and omissions may affect a panel's evaluation of the application, so please follow instructions and prepare the application carefully.
+Please make a copy of your complete application for your files.